tobyhodges/symmetrical-octo-memory/episodes/03-collaborative-git-distributed.md

 Teaching is done as a pair of instructors.
 Instructor A acts as the owner of the repository, instructor B as a collaborator (internal or external).

-::: instructor
-### Distributed workflow
-Second we show distributed workflow.
+Now we show distributed workflow.
 All in the browser using Github:

 * Instructor A removes instructor B
 * Instructor B now submits an issue